HomeDing/homeding.github.io/recipes/leddim.md

 Both inputs are configured to use the internal pull up resistors to create a physical HIGH level when the buttons are not pressed.
 By pressing the buttons the physical level ist pulled to ground.

-Because this is logically seen as 0 (not pressed) and 1 (pressed) the inverse mode is used.
+Because this is logically seen as 0 (not pressed) and 1 (pressed) the invert mode is used.

 The actions are emitted every time the button is pressed (going from 0 to 1).